Student Clubs

 The American Indian Law Journal (AILJ) is an academic collaboration among students, faculty, and practitioners.
 Indian law concerns a wide range of legal issues, including tax, property, contracts, gaming, and environmental law and implicates a myriad of social justice concerns, including civil rights violations, protection of cultural resources, religious freedom, the loss of land and natural resources, and the regulation of environmental quality.
 For more information, see the AILJ website.

-APILSA's mission is to promote social justice, civic responsibility and professional legal skills through a dynamic, supportive network for both Asian Pacific Islander students and students who have an interest in issues that impact the API community.
+ALSA's mission is to promote social justice, civic responsibility and professional legal skills through a dynamic, supportive network for both Asian students and students who have an interest in issues that impact the Asian community.
+For more information, see the ALSA website.

 CCE Ambassadors